 Government extends the Interest Equalization Scheme until June 30, 2024

-The Government has announced an extension of the Interest Equalization Scheme for pre and post-shipment rupee export credit until June 30, 2024, according to a notification by the Reserve Bank of India.
-Under this extension, Manufacturers and Merchant Exporters dealing with specified 410 HS lines will benefit from a 2 per cent interest equalization rate, while MSME manufacturers exporting under any HS line will receive a higher rate of 3 per cent.
+The Government recently announced an extension of the Interest Equalisation Scheme for pre and post-shipment rupee export credit until June 30, 2024.
+According to a notification by the Reserve Bank of India, this extension provides crucial support to various categories of exporters.
+Specifically, Manufacturers and Merchant Exporters dealing with specified 410 HS lines will benefit from a 2 per cent interest equalisation rate.
+Furthermore, MSME manufacturers exporting under any HS line will receive a higher rate of 3 per cent.
+Consequently, these measures aim to enhance the competitiveness of Indian products in the global market.

-Additionally, starting from the financial year 2023-24, banks pricing loans covered under the scheme at an average interest rate higher than the Repo rate + 4 per cent will face specific restrictions.
-Another important modification involves the imposition of a cap on the annual net subvention amount.
-The annual net subvention amount has been capped at Rs 10 crore per Importer-Exporter Code (IEC) in a given financial year.
+The Government recently introduced another important modification involving a cap on the annual net subvention amount.
+Specifically, the annual net subvention amount now has a limit of Rs 10 crore per Importer-Exporter Code (IEC) in a given financial year.
 This cap applies to all disbursements made from April 1, 2023, onwards.
+Consequently, this measure ensures a more equitable distribution of funds across the exporting community.

 Courtesy: business-standard.com